NCEAS/vegbank2/README.md

 This is a python package managed with [`uv`](https://docs.astral.sh/uv/), a fast Python package and environment manager.

 To run tests, navigate to the root directory and run `uv run pytest`.
-If the test suite contains tests that take a longer time to run (e.g., relating to the storage of large files) - mark them as `slow` and to execute all tests, run `uv run pytest --run-slow`.

 The GitHub repository has also been configured to run a [continuous integration build](https://github.com/NCEAS/vegbank2/actions) which executes `uv run pytest` in the